AmishKakka/Document-Summarizer/README.md

 pip install -r requirements.txt
 ```

+3. You would need to create a Pinecone db instance, setup Firebase Authentication, create a GCS Bucket, and Firestore db if you want to replicate this entire project.
+For now you can access the project here - https://application-service-108871784288.us-west1.run.app/

-3. Run the command below to access the application in your browser locally.
+4. Run the command below to access the application in your browser locally.
 ```sh
 uvicorn backend.main:app --reload
 ```